How to Void a Check

 When voiding a check, you should not sign your name on the signature line.
 You also do not need to date it.

 After you void the check, make a note of the check number and the reason for voiding in your check register.
 (This is the record of all your payments from and deposits into your bank account.
-While most banks provide this for you nowadays via an app and/or online banking site, it’s smart to record checks manually as well and compare that against the digital bookkeeping your bank offers.
+While most banks provide this for you nowadays via an app and/or online banking site, it’s smart to record checks manually as well and compare that against the digital bookkeeping your bank or credit union offers.
 Remember: Honest mistakes happen.)

 Again, once you’ve voided the check, you can no longer use it, so be certain you’re ready to void that specific check before doing so.
 There’s no going back.